56kcloud/Training/Docker/kickstart/chapters/webapps-part2.md

 4. Open the Tweet Web App in your Browser `http://0.0.0.0:8081` to view the old version of the website.

+### Review

+What did we just accomplish?

+1. We created a built a Dockerfile and ran a container from this newly create image
+2. Next, we modified the website both the version & index.html file showing real-time updates to the application
+3. Finally, we commited our new changes into a newly created image
+4. We ran version 1 and version 2 side-by-side

 ### 2.3.4 Push your image
 Now that you've created and tested your image, you can push it to [Docker Cloud](https://cloud.docker.com).